- Ensure Employee Health and Safety

 Identification and Risk Assessment of Hazards Related to Safety and Health

 To ensure the effectiveness of our risk assessment, we provide training to OHS staff and risk assessors to enhance their capabilities.
-We also verify the validity of risk assessment findings through an annual review by members of the division which has the risk and auditing by the OHSMS Internal Audit department.
+We also verify the validity of risk assessment findings through an annual risk assessment review by members of the division which has the risk and auditing by the OHSMS Internal Audit department.

 In addition, for anything designated as an emergency situation in the risk assessment, we have established response procedures and if required, regularly conduct response training that also include subcontractors in order to ensure smooth evacuation in the event of an emergency.